dschweim/WeakSupervisionForPopulismDetection/README.md

 # Master Thesis: Extraction of a Dataset for Populism Detection using Weak Supervision

-This repository contains the data and code to replicate the result of the above mentioned Master Thesis.
+This folder contains all experimental results, as well as the data and code for replicating the result of the above mentioned Master Thesis.

 ## Setup
 *--i path_to_file*